lubiah/portfolio/src/routes/blog/content/letter-counter-python/index.md

     return dict
 ```

-If you wewre to run the function, you would realise that it excludes all non-letters from the dictionary.
+If you re-run the function, you will realise it excludes all non-letters from the dictionary.

-What we did was to import the `ascii_letters` constant from the string module, then before adding a character to the `dict` variable, we check if the current character is included in the letters constant. if it is, we add it, meaning it's a letter.
+We imported the `ascii_letters` constant from the string module.
+Then before adding a character to the `dict` variable, we check if the current character is in the letters constant.
+If it is, we add it, meaning it's a letter.
 Else, we exclude it.
-Happy Coding :smile: